wri/wri-wpsi/README.md

 (Takes about 1 to 2 minutes)

+### Widgets API / Map Summary

+This app's widgets datapoints api exposes the widgets_datapoints values as CSV or json.
+It is used when a geographic region is selected on the map to populate the sidebar.
+The map will load the layer.widget_spec (vega spec) which may reference API urls in (via urlTemplate).
+Additionally there is a download link which uses exports all rows as CSV for the region selected region.

+The clickable regions (admin 1) are independent of the other datasets in the map (e.g. energy use).
+Many of the datasets are not even choropleths.
+The dataset layers in the map are pulled from an external service, [CARTO](https://resourcewatch.carto.com/u/wri-rw/me)

 ### Writing widget specifications

 The app accepts [standard vega chart specifications](https://vega.github.io/vega/docs/specification/) with just one additional feature.
-If the spec includes a value for `data.urlTemplate` it will set `data.url` based on that template, substituting in the currently selected region id for any occurrences of the string `${region.gid_2}`.
+If the spec includes a value for `data.urlTemplate` it will set `data.url` based on that template, substituting in the currently selected region id for any occurrences of the string `${region.gid_1}`.

 This is intended for use with the single-endpoint widget data API (see below).